icon filter Resono Pin 1 Resono Pin 2 Resono Pin 3

 • Cherry blossom in bloom

 Beautiful cherry blossom trees are in bloom early in the spring.
-The trees have been in full bloom in the Zeeheldenkwartier and on the Maartensdijklaan since the beginning of March.
-At the end of March when spring starts, you can find the trees in full bloom on the Sweelinckplein and in the Zuiderpark in mid-April.
+The trees are in full bloom in the Zeeheldenkwartier at the beginning of March.
+At the end of March you can find the trees in full bloom on the Sweelinckplein and in the Zuiderpark in mid-April.

 • Walking on the Clingendael estate